-“To cultivate the skills required for personal development and eventual career planning”
+“To cultivate the skills required for personal development and eventual career planning.”

-Here at Shrewsbury Town Football Club we believe very strongly that our young players’ development not only includes what they do on a football pitch but also within the classroom.
+Here at Shrewsbury Town Football Club, we believe very strongly that our young players’ development not only includes what they do on a football pitch but also within the classroom.
 The aim of the Shrewsbury Town Football Club academy is to produce responsible and well-educated individuals who adhere to strong social values managed through the learning process they will undergo both with their schools and the football club.
 This view is not dependent on whether they will represent the football club in a professional capacity but instead is a holistic approach to giving young players the support and guidance they will need with their education whilst being a member of the Shrewsbury Town Football Club academy.
 Shrewsbury Town FC has a holistic educational approach to producing young football players for the club using football and education.
 We will create an environment and atmosphere that promotes and provides the best possible learning environment: one characterised by self-respect, respect for fellow learners, education staff and facilities.

 Shrewsbury Town FC are committed to helping players meet their full potential in these areas by providing an environment that is safe, supporting and invites a sharing of ideas.
-The attitudes and behaviour of players has an important influence on the football environment.
+The attitudes and behaviour of players have an important influence on the football environment.
 Shrewsbury Town FC believes such an environment provides an equal opportunity for all to benefit from the educational process.
-We believe that each player is unique and need a secure, positive and stimulating atmosphere in which to grow and mature emotionally, intellectually, physically and socially.
+We believe that each player is unique and needs a secure, positive and stimulating atmosphere in which to grow and mature emotionally, intellectually, physically and socially.

 The Academy views analysis as an off-field coaching session that can be used to access different learning modalities to accelerate and extend player development.
 Through understanding the visual, audio, reading & kinaesthetic types of learning, analysis has a key role in increasing player learning/development.
 All players are individuals and are more susceptible to learning in different ways.
-Analysis aids learning through the modalities that a practical session on the pitch cannot.
+The analysis aids learning through the modalities that a practical session on the pitch cannot.
 Therefore, together they cover all learning preferences.

 Operations and Administration